War bride: Vietnam

-Some Japanese soldiers married Vietnamese women like Nguyen Thi Xuan and Nguyen Thi Thu and fathered multiple children with the Vietnamese women who remained behind in Vietnam, and the Japanese soldiers themselves returned to Japan in 1955.
-The official Vietnamese historical narrative view them as children of rape and prostitution.
-The Japanese forced Vietnamese women to become comfort women and with Burmese, Indonesia, Thai and Filipino women they made up a notable portion of Asian comfort women in general.
-Japanese use of Malaysian and Vietnamese women as comfort women was corroborated by testimonies.
-There were comfort women stations in Malaysia, Indonesia, Philippines, Burma, Thailand, Cambodia, Vietnam, North Korea, and South Korea.
+Some Japanese soldiers married Vietnamese women or fathered multiple children with the Vietnamese women who remained behind in Vietnam, and the Japanese soldiers themselves returned to Japan in 1955.
+The official Vietnamese historical narrative views them as children of rape and prostitution.
+The Japanese forced Vietnamese women to become comfort women along with Burmese, Indonesian, Thai and Filipina women, and they made up a notable portion of Asian comfort women in general.
+Japanese use of Malayan and Vietnamese women as comfort women was corroborated by testimonies.
+There were comfort women stations in areas that make up present-day Malaysia, Indonesia, the Philippines, Burma, Thailand, Cambodia, Vietnam, North Korea, and South Korea.
 A Korean comfort woman named Kim Ch'un-hui stayed behind in Vietnam and died there when she was 44 in 1963, owning a dairy farm, cafe, U.S. cash, and diamonds worth 200,000 U.S. dollars.

-A number of Japanese soldiers stayed behind immediately after the war to stay with their war brides, but in 1954 they were ordered to return to Japan by the Vietnamese government and were "encouraged" to abandon their wives and children.
+A number of Japanese soldiers stayed behind immediately after the war to stay with their war brides, but in 1954 they were ordered to return to Japan by the Vietnamese government and were encouraged to abandon their wives and children.

-The now abandoned Vietnamese war brides who had mothered children would be forced to raise them by themselves and often faced harsh criticism for having relations with members of an enemy army that had occupied Vietnam.
+The now-abandoned Vietnamese war brides who had mothered children would be forced to raise them by themselves and often faced harsh criticism for having relations with members of an enemy army that had occupied Vietnam.

+Korea

+Korean war brides were those who married American GIs and immigrated to the United States to pursue opportunities for freedom and economic advancement.
+Many Korean women followed a similar path as the Japanese war brides above after Korea became an independent nation following Japan's defeat in WWII.
+After the decolonization of Japan's territories, concerns about the spread of communism and Cold War containment policies, in addition to the Korean War, brought many American soldiers to Korea.
+These war brides often met American servicemen in military bases through gambling halls, prostitution, or other illicit businesses.
+Much like their Japanese counterparts, many were convinced that Korea offered them little economic opportunity and success.
+They therefore saw marriage as a gateway into a new country full of wealth and prosperity.